vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

 `adjacency.indptr[i]` (inclusive) to `adjacency.indptr[i+1]` (exclusive)
 all belong to row $A_{i:}$.

-You could probably write a BFS implementation with just a few lines of code in Python, but this would be exceptionally slow for graphs with billions of edges.
-Our goal is to write a C++ extension that performs the search efficiently.
+Your task: write a multithreaded, CSR-based matrix-vector multiply code in C++ and expose a Python binding for it.